Forlaie/CSC301-PEKKA/deliverables/D1/planning.md

 #### Q1: What is the product?

  > Short (1 - 2 min' read)
+ - Users (Consumers & Business) can "Hire" a Voice Agent, Receive a Phone Number
+- Customize the Response & Tonality Patterns of the Agent (We will teach the team how to do this)
+- Have the Voice AI Agent call others and extract information from the call
+- Have the Voice AI Agent receive calls and interact with other Voice Agents.

  * Start with a single sentence, high-level description of the product.
  * Be clear - Describe the problem you are solving in simple terms.
  * Specify if you have a partner and who they are.